tarantool/doc/doc/contributing/docs/style.rst

-To make tables maintainable and easy to translate, use the ``list-table`` directive, as described in the Tarantool :doc:`markup reference <contributing/docs/markup/tables>`__.
+To make tables maintainable and easy to translate, use the ``list-table`` directive, as described in the Tarantool :doc:`table markup reference <contributing/docs/markup/tables>`__.

 Translators find it hard to work with content "drawn" with ASCII characters, because it requires adjusting the number of spaces and manually counting characters.

 Bad example:

-..  image:: /images/dont.png
+..  image:: images/dont.png
     :alt: Don't "draw" tables with ASCII characters

 Good example:

-..  image:: /images/do.png
+..  image:: images/do.png
     :alt: Use the "list-table" directive instead